automl/DeepCAVE/docs/plugins/configuration_footprint.rst

 * **Border Configurations**: Configurations located at the edges of the configuration space, corresponding to the minimum and maximum values for scalar parameters, shown as *green x*'s.

-By leveraging the **Evaluated Configurations** and the **Incumbent** for each objective and budget, we gain insights into the expected objective values around these points and can infer information about other points in the configuration space.
+By leveraging the evaluated configurations and the incumbent for each objective and budget, we gain insights into the expected objective values around these points and can infer information about other points in the configuration space.

-To visualize a high-dimensional configuration space in 2D, we use a dimensionality reduction algorithm, here `MDS <https://en.wikipedia.org/wiki/Multidimensional_scaling>`_.
+To visualize a high-dimensional configuration space in 2D, we use a **dimensionality reduction** algorithm, here `MDS <https://en.wikipedia.org/wiki/Multidimensional_scaling>`_.
 MDS aims to preserve distances as accurately as possible when mapping from a high-dimensional space to a lower-dimensional one.
 While not perfect, this technique provides valuable insights.